Mizarocha/Ifood-Clone/README.md

-# Ifood-Clone
+# IFOOD CLONE

-Criando a interface do iFood com React Native
+## Criando a interface do iFood com React Native